Women in Science Africa

 Sustainable food systems

-Professor Johan van Niekerk, head of the new formed department of sustainable food systems and development, said both the department of consumer science and CENSARDE contribute immensely to studies on food systems.
-He added that the two merged entities “create a natural link that provides the potential for training, development, and research from a food systems perspective to benefit the local and national agri-business sector”.
+Professor Johan van Niekerk, head of the newly formed Department of Sustainable Food Systems and Development, said both the CSD and CENSARDE largely contributed to food systems studies.
+He added that the two merged entities “create a natural link that provides the potential for training, development and research from a food systems perspective to benefit the local and national agri-business sector”.

 Head of the new department of animal science, Professor Frikkie Neser, said it is a worldwide phenomenon that animal science and all its related disciplines are classified under the name animal science.
 The changes mean that meat science and wool science will still be presented within the department.
 Meat scientist, Professor Arno Hugo, and dairy scientist, Dr Koos Myburgh, and their support staff are now part of the new department.